RhettTien/mpv-intercept-video-clips/README.md

 **NOTE**

+*This script must rely on the subtitle file to work properly.*

 *The computer must have the `ffmpeg` program installed and environment variables configured.*

 *Subtitle file type must be in `srt` format.*